 For more information on your Medicare-covered vision benefits, please call Customer Service (phone numbers are printed on the back cover of this booklet).
-For more information on your supplemental routine eye exam and supplemental eyewear benefit, please refer to the Cigna's Customer Handbook or contact Cigna's vision vendor at 1-888-886-1995 (TTY 711). \$0 copayment for:
+For more information on your supplemental routine eye exam and supplemental eyewear benefit, please refer to the Cigna's Customer Handbook or contact Cigna's vision vendor at 1-888-886-1995 (TTY 711).
+What you must pay when you get these services

+\$0 copayment for: